AmrElhadidy/ARIS/README.md

 Developed in .NET framework using C#.

-Notes: 1) Put a txt file along with the exe that contains your specific commands to be loaded on initialization.
+Notes: Put a txt file that contains your specific commands in the exe path to be loaded on initialization.